 The US and some Western countries respond better with individualistic messages such as “this product will make you great”, while more collectivist cultures respond better to messages such as “this product will make your family/friends happy”.

 What a huge concept to make us better influencer and higher-quality individuals: never make people feel like they made a mistake or they get defensive.

 Instead, tell them that their decision, based on the information they had, was good and rational.

-- Don’t Negotiate When You’re Sad or Tired
+- Don’t Negotiate When You’re Sad, Tired, or Distracted

 When you are sad you are worse at gauging the magnitude of numbers.

-And when you’re sleepy or distracted, you’re more gullible and tend to believe more what you read and hear.
+And when you’re sleepy or distracted (such as when you’re multitasking), you’re more gullible and tend to believe more what you read and hear.